-Find out about office workers:
+Find out about fitness and sporting industry employees:

 - Income and allowances - Record keeping for work expenses

 Record keeping for work expenses

 Records you need to keep as evidence of your expenses and exceptions to keeping some records.

 To claim a deduction, you need to get and keep records to prove you incurred the expense.
 You will also need to be able to show how the expense relates to earning your employment income.